garys404/lab3/index.md

 * When I put the requests that is `/add-message?s=How are you`, I get the page that `Hello` is in the first line, and `How are you` is in the second line.
  ![Image](Howareyou.png)

+* Both of the requests in the two screenshots trigger the same process of the functions.
+* `list` is an arraylist that stores all of the string part of inputs.
+* `res` is an empty string, to represent the current string part of current input.
+* `url` is parameter that is the user's input.
+*
+* After we inputing the `url` that is the parameter of `handleRequest`, we find both of the requests have `"/add-message"`, so we enter the if condition.
+We make split the `url` with two parts by `=`.
+If `"s"` is in the left side of `=` which is the `para[0]`, we just add the right side which is the `para[1]` to the `list`.
+Finally we will return the current string part of the user's input that is `res`, and make an new line for next input.

 ## Part 2